 Finally, we will adjust the side-to-side alignment, or the inner corners.
 This adjustment is what is called for when your inner corners are crooked, or when you want to close or widen the space between doors.

-If what you are trying to achieve is to close the gap at the center of a set of double doors, and the corners are all already aligned, then you will tighten each screw on all four hinges by the same amount.
-This will cause the doors to move towards each other.
+If you are trying to close the gap at the center of a set of double doors, and the corners are all already aligned, then you will tighten each screw on all four hinges by the same amount.
+This will cause the doors to move inward, towards each other.

 On the other hand, if you need to move the doors away from each other, like when they are rubbing, then you would need to loosen each screw by equal amounts.
 Make small adjustments to prevent over doing it.